Ko Samet

-Ko Samet (Cajeput Island; เกาะเสม็ด, /th/) is one of the eastern seaboard islands of Thailand.
-It is in the Gulf of Thailand off the coastline of the Thai province of Rayong, approximately 220 km southeast of Bangkok.
-Ko Samet is part of the Phe (เพ) Subdistrict of the Amphoe Mueang Rayong (เมืองระยอง, the capital district, or Amphoe Mueang), of Rayong Province.
-Ko Samet is the largest and westernmost of a cluster of islands not far from the coast.
-Ko Samet measures 6.8 km from north to south.
-At its closest point to the mainland, the island is 2.6 km south of mainland Rayong Province; however the actual travelling distance from the main commercial tourist pier in the town of Phe to the island's closest tourist beach is about 10 km.
+Ko Samet (Cajeput Island; เกาะเสม็ด, /th/) is an island in the Gulf of Thailand off the coast of Rayong Province on the eastern seaboard of Thailand, approximately 220 km southeast of Bangkok.
+It is part of the Phe (เพ) Subdistrict of Mueang Rayong District, the capital district of Rayong Province.
+Ko Samet is the largest and westernmost of a cluster of islands lying not far from the coast.
+The island measures 6.8 km from north to south and, at its closest point, lies 2.6 km south of the mainland; the actual travelling distance from the main commercial tourist pier in the town of Ban Phe to the island's nearest beach is about 10 km.
+The island takes its name from the cajeput tree (เสม็ด), which grows abundantly on its forested hills.

-Popular with foreign tourists and as a weekend getaway for residents of nearby Bangkok, most of the island (excluding the Na Dan area) is in the Khao Laem Ya–Mu Ko Samet National Park.
-In 1981, the Royal Forest Department declared the archipelago of Samet, along with nine other small islands, the headland of Khao Laem Ya, and the 11 km Mae Ramphueng Beach to be a national park, and thus Ko Samet is under the protection of the National Parks Division of the Thai government.
+Most of the island, excluding the port settlement of Na Dan, has formed part of Khao Laem Ya–Mu Ko Samet National Park since 1981, when the Royal Forest Department declared the Samet archipelago, nine other small islands, the headland of Khao Laem Ya, and the 11 km Mae Ramphueng Beach a national park.
+The island is popular with foreign tourists and as a weekend getaway for residents of Bangkok, and tourism dominates its economy.